8 Ways to Improve Your Cycling Endurance as a Beginner

 1. Start Easy

-No matter what endurance sport you start you wanna make sure to start easy and reserved.
+No matter what endurance sport you start you want to make sure to start easy and reserved.
 Think one ride at a time.
 And make them easy and enjoyable.

 If you ride your bike once a week or twice a week for an hour then try to add some slight progression during a block of 4 weeks, for example.
 This is called progressive overload.
 To progressively overload the system you can either increase volume or intensity or both.